-Google AdWords can be really effective if your AdWords campaign is properly set up, managed well and you use Google Analytics to monitor the results of visits to your website from your advertising campaigns.
-So what are the benefits of using Google AdWords?
+Google Ads can be really effective if your campaign is properly set up, managed well and you use Google Analytics to monitor the results of visits to your website from your advertising campaigns.
+So what are the benefits of using Google Ads?

-New websites or websites that are in a very competitive industry can get immediate benefits from running an AdWords campaign.
-If you want quick results for specific searches, Google AdWords can’t be beat.
+New websites or websites that are in a very competitive industry can get immediate benefits from running a Google Ads campaign.
+If you want quick results for specific searches, they can’t be beaten.

-By “want you to use AdWords”, I mean that Google are gradually making the first page of search results more and more about paid advertising rather than about ranking highly.
+Google is gradually making the first page of search results more and more about paid advertising rather than about ranking highly.
 They have increased the number of paid ads and inserted more local listings (that also link to ads), which pushes down the natural results that SEO’s work so hard to rank highly in.
 For many searches, there are now no natural results visible on the screen without scrolling.

-I am amazed that more companies don’t run Google AdWords.
+I am amazed that more companies don’t run Google Ads.
 The reality is that for local searches, there are only a handful of companies to compete with and often, they are poorly set up accounts that will stop advertising soon anyway.
 Either they won’t be able to afford all the useless clicks they get without any return, or the lack of enquiries will prompt them to give up.
-The fact is that the Google profits mentioned above are only increasing because of how effective AdWords is.
-If you are not promoting your company using AdWords, the chances are that one of your competitors is – and they are getting the clicks that you are not.
+The fact is that the Google profits mentioned above are only increasing because of how effective paid click advertising is.
+If you are not promoting your company using Google Ads, the chances are that one of your competitors is – and they are getting the clicks that you are not.

-Google do encourage business owners to run their own AdWords campaigns using a basic version of AdWords called AdWords Express.
+Google do encourage business owners to run their own ad campaigns using a basic version of Google Ads called Ads Express.
 However, I’ve seen this go badly wrong when clients have just taken all the advice that Google was offering.
-There was a dentist who I’ve helped with AdWords who was running his own Express account.
+There was a dentist who I’ve helped who was running his own Express account.
 According to the results he was getting when I took over, he was showing his advert over 100,000 times a month.
 The trouble was, that the area he lived in only had a population of around 150,000 people.
 That’s a lot of fillings!
-Get in touch with us and we can assist you to make the most of your online advertising using Google AdWords.
+Get in touch with us and we can assist you to make the most of your online advertising using Google Ads.